corey1218/ZetaSploit/SPECIAL_THANKS.md

 Thanks to

-* Eva Morozova - for the Colors Script v1.0.
+* Eva Morozova - for the Colors Script v1.0. (no account)
-* Felix Loginov - for the base, modules system and sheme.
+* Felix Loginov - for the base, modules system and sheme. (not account)
-* Ivan Nikolsky - for the base.
+* Ivan Nikolsky - for the base. (@enty8080)
-* Nikita Simonov - for the base.
+* Nikita Simonov - for the base. (no account)